OtavioRMachado/spring-app-dockerized/README.md

 ## Next Steps
 As I started giving up on some things in order to deliver something usable, I took notes on everything that I could do better, if I had the time.
 They are:

-- Running tests inside a docker container so people don't need to have anything (well, besides docker) installed in their machine – and it would be easier to integrate with a CI pipeline and move to Continuous Delivery;
+- Running the build and tests inside a docker container so people don't need to have anything (well, besides docker) installed in their machine – and it would be easier to integrate with a CI pipeline and move to Continuous Delivery;
 - Cleaning the survey-service database after /export has been called, or adding an information on all the surveys that have already been served before.
 - Better error handling: I feel that I used the most of what Spring brings out of the box, but I would love some more readable error handling;
 - Creating some sort of Circuit breaker for the /fetch, so we can handle possible temporary failures from the third party services;